ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 #### TODO2

-You are required to define some postcondition properties for the two core operations `delete` and `union` respectively in `lab4\report\test2.py`.
+You are required to define some postcondition properties for the two core operations `delete` and `union` respectively in `lab4\test\test2.py`.
-After that, you can run the following command to confirm whether your properties can help find the two bugs in `lab4\bugs\bug2.py`.
+After that, you can run the following command to confirm whether your properties can help find the two bugs planted in `lab4\bugs\bug2.py`.

 ```bash
 lab4\tests$ make test2